The Dials: Rates, Caps & the Flywheel

 Read it left to right:

-• Below the kink (the gentle slope): borrowing is cheap - roughly 5 to 7%.
-Cheap money invites borrowers, so the book fills up.
-Each extra dollar borrowed nudges the rate, and therefore LP income, up just a little.
+- Below the kink (the gentle slope): borrowing is cheap, so the book fills.
+Each extra dollar borrowed nudges the rate - and LP income - up a little.

-• Above the kink (the steep slope): the rate spikes hard, toward ~80%.
-Borrowing suddenly becomes uneconomic, so borrowers repay and unwind, which pulls utilization back down below the kink.
-It's an automatic brake.
+- Above the kink (the steep slope): the rate spikes hard - the second slope climbs toward +72%.
+Leverage suddenly becomes uneconomic, borrowers repay and unwind, and utilization falls back below the kink.
+An automatic brake.

-Yield rises naturally as the book fills toward the kink - more borrowed means more interest paid to LPs.
-And supply self-corrects: if utilization ever pushes past the kink, the rate spike does two things at once.
-It pushes borrowers to repay (freeing up room), and it lifts the vault's yield, which pulls in fresh LP deposits.
+This one dial sets both yield and supply at once.
+Yield rises naturally as the book fills toward the kink.
+And supply self-corrects: a push past the kink spikes the rate, which both drives borrowers to repay and lifts LP yield, pulling in fresh deposits.
 Either response restores breathing room.
 Nobody adjusts anything.

-And there's one golden rule that holds the whole risk model together: never raise the backing cap to chase demand.
+And one golden rule holds the whole risk model together: never raise the 65% cap to make room for more demand.
 The cap is the safety limit, not a growth lever.
-When demand bumps against it, the fix is to attract more collateral - more deposits raise the ceiling automatically - not to loosen the brake.
-(All figures are per $1M of collateral and scale up as the protocol grows.)
+When demand bumps against it, the fix is to attract more collateral and more reserves - which raise capacity automatically - never to loosen the brake.

 Dial three: the flywheel